johnofmars/mm-github-pages-starter/_pages/docs/the_gun.md

 ### Reloading

+The practical RPM of Fighting Lion is dictated not by frame RPM, but by reloading.
+[Testing by the Fighting Lion community](https://www.reddit.com/r/FightingLion/comments/f7ls48/fighting_lions_reload_speed_and_the_upcoming_buffs/) pegs the actual RPM as 40.5 RPM.

 [Auto-Reloader Script](https://www.reddit.com/r/FightingLion/comments/fgl9sm/autolion_v25_weapon_toggle/)

 > **Disclosure** Scripts are not legal in Destiny, especially in Pvp.
 As such, using them, you risk anti-cheat measures from Bungie.
 That said, this script is relatively benign and doesn't break anything or do anything a human can't do. **Use with caution.**